-B3 Field Front fell for the subterfuge and on November 11 ordered the three regiments to regroup in assembly areas in preparation for an attack set for November 16.
+B3 Field Front fell for the ploy, and on November 11, ordered the three regiments to regroup in assembly areas in preparation for an attack set for November 16.

 II Corps Command seized the opportunity and set Arc Light strike for November 15 afternoon.